Bridges of L\'{e}vy processes conditioned to stay positive: Introduction and statement of the results

-Under very general conditions, given a Markovian family of probability laws like $\paren{\p_x,x\in\re}$, one can construct weakly continuous versions of the conditional laws of $\paren{X_s,s\leq t}$ under $\p_x$ given $X_t=y$.
+Under very general conditions, given a Markovian family of probability laws like $ ( \p_x,x\in\re )$, one can construct weakly continuous versions of the conditional laws of $ ( X_s,s\leq t )$ under $\p_x$ given $X_t=y$.
 They are termed bridges of $\p_x$ between $x$ and $y$ of length $t$ and usually denoted $\p_{x,y}^t$.
-In Section \ref{WeaklyContinuousBridgesSection}, we review the construction of these bridges from \cite{MR2789508}.
+In Section \ref {WeaklyContinuousBridgesSection}, we review the construction of these bridges from Chaumont and Uribe~Bravo~\cite{MR2789508}.
 Our first result is to show that one can apply this general recipe to the laws $\p_x^\uparrow$.
-To this end we impose two conditions on the L\'evy process. \begin{description} \item[(K)] Under $\p_0$, the characteristic function of $X_t$ is integrable with respect to Lebesgue measure for any $t>0$. \item[(R)] $0$ is regular for both half-lines $(-\infty,0)$ and $(0,\infty)$. \end{description} Assumption \defin{(K)} was introduced by Kallenberg as a means of imposing the existence of densities for the law of $X_t$ for any $t>0$ which posses good properties (in particular continuity) and which allow one to construct weakly continuous bridges $\p_{x,y}^t$ whenever the density of $X_t$ is positive at $y-x$.
-This was first accomplished in \cite{MR628873} by means of convergence criteria for processes with exchangeable increments and then retaken as an example of the general construction of Markovian bridges in \cite{MR2789508}.
-As shown by \cite{MR0240850}, assuming \defin{(R)} and \defin{(K)}, the continuous version of the density of $X_t$ under $\p_0$ is everywhere positive.
-Under the same hypotheses, we have: \begin{theorem} Under \defin{(K)} and \defin{(R)}, we can construct bridges $\p_{x,y}^{\uparrow, t}$ of $\p_x^\uparrow$ for any $x,y\geq 0$ and $t>0$ and that they are weakly continuous as functions of $x$ and $y$. \end{theorem}
+To this end, we impose two conditions on the L\'evy process. \begin{longlist}[(K)] \item[(K)] Under $\p_0$ and for any $t>0$, $ \int\llvert \se_0 ( \mathrm{e}^{\mathrm{i} u X_t} )\rrvert \,\mathrm{d}u<\infty. $ \item[(R)] $0$ is regular for both half-lines $(-\infty,0)$ and $(0,\infty)$. \end{longlist} Assumption \defin{(K)} was introduced by Kallenberg as a means of imposing the existence of densities for the law of $X_t$ for any $t>0$ which posses good properties (in particular continuity).
+A~construction of L\'evy process bridges under hypothesis \defin{(K)} was first accomplished in Kallenberg~\cite{MR628873} by means of convergence criteria for processes with exchangeable increments.
+This construction is retaken as an example of the general construction of Markovian bridges in Chaumont and Uribe~Bravo \cite {MR2789508}. \begin{theorem} Under \defin{(K)} and \defin{(R)}, we can construct bridges $\p_{x,y}^{\uparrow, t}$ of $\p_x^\uparrow$ for any $x,y\geq0$ and $t>0$ and that they are weakly continuous as functions of $x$ and $y$. \end{theorem}